 Before we get started “building” (if we can even call if that), let me tell you about the secret ingredient in our homemade trellis design: remesh.
 While there are many options of wire fencing that can be made into a trellis, we prefer to make our trellises using sheets of concrete support wire called remesh.

-Remesh is an incredibly affordable option compared to other wire fencing materials – like cattle panel, also known as hog panel.
+Remesh is an incredibly affordable option compared to other wire fencing materials like cattle panel or hog panel.
 Remesh should also be easy to find.
 Check the concrete section of your local hardware store, near the rebar and other concrete support “accessories”.
 Our Home Depot always has these sheets of remesh available.
 Yet like everything, remesh wire comes with its benefits – along with a few cons.
 Let’s review those now.

 Pros & Cons of Remesh Wire

 - Cost: Perhaps the biggest perk of using remesh is the cost.
 At only around $7 per sheet, the price simply can’t be beat!

 - Size & Flexibility: Remesh comes in 7 feet tall by 3.5 feet wide sheets.
 For us, this size has been perfect for nearly all of our trellises, meaning no cutting or modifications are required.
 Yet if desired, remesh panels are easier to cut than cattle panel.
 In our town, you can only purchase cattle panel in significantly longer lengths.
 Thus, we find the size and flexibility of remesh sheets much more convenient to transport.
 While still sturdy, the sheets can be curled into a cylinder and put in the back of my Subaru.
 I think we’ve even stuck a couple in the back seat of Aaron’s Camry before!
 Because they’re physically more flexible, remesh is also more versatile to use for other projects!
 For example, they can be secured into a cylinder to create a very sturdy, large, inexpensive tomato cage.